-The school's policy is that children should normally be educated in their correct chronological age group, with the curriculum differentiated as necessary to meet their individual needs.
-If parents/carers believe that their child should be educated in a different year group then they must make a request in writing to the Trust, and submit supporting evidence.
-The Trust will make its decision in the best interests of the child, based on the individual circumstances of each case, including the view of the child's parents and of the headteacher, the child's social, academic and emotional development, medical evidence (where relevant) and whether or not the child has previously been educated out of year group.
+The Trust's policy is for children, in general, to be educated in their normal age group, with the curriculum differentiated as necessary to meet their individual needs.
+However, if parents wish their child to be admitted to a different group they must make a request in writing to the Trust, at the time of application, and enclose any evidence they wish the Trust to consider in support of that request.
+Requests should be made by letter addressed to the Trust [add contact name/address].
+The Trust will make its decision in the best interests of the child, based on the individual circumstances of each case, including the view of the child's parents and of the headteacher; the child's academic, social and emotional development; where relevant, their medical history and the views of a medical professional; whether or not the child has previously been educated out of year group; and whether the child may naturally have fallen into a lower age group if it were not for being born prematurely.
 If the request is agreed there is no guarantee that a place will be available in the desired year group and if the request is denied there is no right of appeal from the Trust's decision.
-Please see paragraphs 2.5 to 2.8 of this policy for applications for delayed entry to Reception of summer-born children.
+Please also see paragraphs 2.5 to 2.8 of this policy for applications for delayed entry to Reception of summer-born children.